nrp1284/UFOs/README.md

 ## Project Overview:

+Thanks to research generously funded by W. Avy, a UFO-enthusiast and amateur ufologist, we can supplement our sky-searching with data analysis.

-Webpage with dynamic tables allowing users to filter multiple criteria like city, state, country and shape.
+Creating webpage with dynamic tables allowing users to filter multiple criteria like city, state, country and shape.

 ## Project Deliverables: